📚

 K = e^(-ΔG°/RT)

-These two equations show a direct relationship between ΔG° and K. Qualitatively, we see that a higher ΔG° means a lower K and vice versa.
-With a positive ΔG°, we see that -ΔG°/RT is negative.
-Therefore, K is e^(negative number), making it less than 1.
-Similarly, with a negative ΔG°, -ΔG°/RT is positive, so K = e^(positive number) and greater than 1.
+These two equations show a direct relationship between ΔG° and K. Qualitatively, we can see that a higher ΔG° means a lower K and vice versa.
+With a positive ΔG° we see that -ΔG°/RT is negative and therefore K is e^(negative number) meaning it is less than 1.
+Similarly with a negative ΔG°, -ΔG°/RT is positive and so K = e^(positive number) and is thus greater than 1.

 Browse Study Guides By Unit